MCT-master/mct-master.github.io/_posts/2019-10-21-many-microphones.md

 categories: portal
 author: Jackson Goode
 image: /assets/image/2019_10_21_aleksati_many_mics.png
-excerpt: "We've spent a few days (in addition to the many miscellanous hours during class) reconfiguring the Portal and testing out new hardware and how it might improve the quality of our sound."
+excerpt: "We've spent a few days (in addition to the many miscellaneous hours during class) reconfiguring the Portal and testing out new hardware and how it might improve the quality of our sound."
 ---

-We've spent a few days (in addition to the many miscellanous hours during class) reconfiguring the Portal and testing out new hardware and how it might improve the quality of our sound.
+We've spent a few days (in addition to the many miscellaneous hours during class) reconfiguring the Portal and testing out new hardware and how it might improve the quality of our sound.
 Here are a list of microphones we were able to test over the MCT 4021 class.
 This list will likely be updated with any new mics we test and other miscellaneous notes we find about our experiences streaming with them.

-### Microphone criteria
+# Microphone criteria

 These criteria were loosely based around these qualities of a microphone and their general usability during class and for performances we may have to setup.
 Maintaining this balance that allows us to keep quick access to the default classroom model.